stabilaprotocol/documentation-en/docs/clients/wallet-cli.md

 UpdateWitness Url

-To update the url of the witness account login
+To update the url of the executive account login

 - VoteWitness